 There are several schooling options available for expat children in Antwerp.
 The city is home to a few reputable international schools as well as some good public and private schools.
 Parents will need to consider the fees, language of instruction, and location of any prospective schools before deciding on one.

 Public education in Belgium is free and is managed at the regional level.
-Children can start school at two-and-a-half years, but attendance is only compulsory between ages six and 18.
+Children can start school at two-and-a-half years, but attendance is only compulsory between ages five and 18.

 Public schools in Antwerp

-The ministry will first attempt to immerse a child into a mainstream school.
+The first step would be to immerse a child into a mainstream school.
 If this is not possible or suitable, children would then be enrolled in a specialist school.
 There are various categories of specialist schools in Belgium.
 Some schools are focused on physical disabilities, and others will focus on learning or behavioural difficulties.

 Tutors in Antwerp